-Approved and recognised user of the World Travel and Tourism Council’s (WTTC) Safety Stamp.*
+Approved & Recognised User of the World Travel & Tourism Council’s (WTTC) Safety Stamp

 - Provide a negative COVID-19 test certificate.
 The only accepted test is a SARS-CoV 2 Real Time Polymerase Chain Reaction (RT-PCR), performed within 120 hours of departure for Rwanda.
 Other tests such as Rapid Diagnostics Tests (RDT) are not accepted.

 - Complete the Passenger Locator Form and upload your COVID-19 test certificate via www.rbc.gov.rw/travel prior to arrival.

 - If you are visiting any national park in Rwanda, you are required to schedule your visit within 72 hours of receiving a negative PCR test result.
 If your visit/s are more than 72 hours after the initial test on arrival in Rwanda, you will be required to take another COVID-19 test before visiting the parks.

 - Follow preventive measures while travelling in Rwanda: physical distancing where possible; the wearing of masks is mandatory; and temperature screenings before entering certain buildings are mandatory.

 - All travellers departing from Rwanda must test negative for COVID-19, with the RT-PCR test performed within 120 hours before departure.
 The Rwanda Development Board has advised that as long as travellers depart within 120 hours of their RT-PCR test on arrival, they do not require another test.

 - All travellers arriving in Rwanda will be screened upon entry and take a second RT-PCR test to confirm the negative results of the test done prior to arrival.
 You will be required to wait about 24 hours for these test results in a designated transit hotel.
 The Government of Rwanda has negotiated special rates at designated transit hotels for the 24-hour waiting period.